Hello Dr. Diana and other spoonies,

 You found out that in many cases the brain of us POTS/EDS patients is being pushed down on the hypothamalus which is a part of the brain not only controlling body temperature, hunger and thirst, but also fatigue, sleep AND circadian rhythms.
 As a result, when I read that there were cases of sighted people with tumors just over or near the hypothalamus leading to Non24, I thought pressure on the hypothalamus could lead to Non24 or other circadian rhythm disorders as well?

 Does this make sense to you or do you have any other ideas?

 I haven‘t yet been able to get Diamox from any doctor although all the signs are there that I need it.

 Thank you (all) so much and many spoons to you!

 Greetings from Germany,

-P.S.: You can see my sleeping pattern of the last 60 and 180 and 360 days on the attached pictures.
-(Blue lines mean I’m sleeping and on the left you can see the time of the day.
-Every day I go to bed abour an hour later, so after about 3 weeks I’m back to where I started.)
+P.S.: I’ve attached my sleeping pattern of the last 60 days as an example.
+Blue lines means I’m sleeping.
+Every day I go to bed about an hour later, so after 3 weeks I’m back to where I started.